drgona/drgona.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming associate professor in the [Department of Civil and Systems Engineering](https://engineering.jhu.edu/case/) and the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) at Johns Hopkins University (JHU).
+I am an associate professor in the [Department of Civil and Systems Engineering](https://engineering.jhu.edu/case/) and the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) at Johns Hopkins University (JHU).

-Currently, I serve as a Principal Investigator (PI) and Research Data Scientist at PNNL.
+Previously, I was as a research data scientist at the Pacific Northwest National Laboratory (PNNL), and a postdoc at KU Leuven in Belgium.
+I have a PhD in process control from Slovak University of Technology in Slovakia.

 My project portfolio is focused on
-[differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) and [scientific machine learning](https://www.osti.gov/biblio/1478744/) (SciML) for dynamical systems, constrained optimization, and control.
+[differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) and [scientific machine learning](https://www.osti.gov/biblio/1478744/) (SciML) for dynamical systems, constrained optimization, and control with applications to sustainable energy systems.

-I have developed technology roadmaps that contributed to the acquisition of a $20M project portfolio funded by the U.S. Department of Energy (DOE).
+While at PNNL, I have developed technology roadmaps that contributed to the acquisition of a $20M project portfolio funded by the U.S. Department of Energy (DOE).

 I am a lead software developer of [Neuromancer SciML library in PyTorch](https://github.com/pnnl/neuromancer)